 When Berrymans Lace Mawer merged with Scotland’s HBM Sayers in May 2014, the combined entity rebranded as BLM and promptly broke through the £100 million revenue mark.
 But it has been a turbulent journey since then.
-Government reforms affecting insurance work — a central practice area for BLM — and the collapse of long-standing client Thomas Cook have caused it to review its business model.
+Government reforms affecting insurance work — a central practice area for BLM — and the collapse of long-standing client Thomas Cook prompted it to review its business model.

 The training is rated highly, with reports of “excellent supervision focusing on gradual development over the course of the two years, as well as the right amount of chucking in the deep end (with lifeguards on active duty) to get vital learning experience”.
 Rookies did note, however, that the quality of training was “impacted to a degree due to working from home”.

 BLM has also dipped its toe into international waters, launching Global Insurance Law Connect, an international network with other insurance law specialists.
 There aren’t opportunities to be seconded abroad, however, which doesn’t faze one rookie: “What you don’t have in international secondments you can convert into eco-friendly tokens.
 Swings and roundabouts.”
 Other common trainee seats include insurance-related personal injury departments such as motor and casualty, occupational disease, local authority and professional indemnity.

 Perk-wise, our insiders report getting their birthday off, and, erm, free hot chocolate in the kitchen.
-Those chasing the sweltering heights of MoneyLaw should probably look elsewhere.
+Those chasing the dizzy heights of MoneyLaw should probably look elsewhere.
 Pay is considered “low” in comparison to competitors, a fact that is reflected in the number of trainees that choose to stay at BLM post-qualification, with the September 2020 retention rates sitting at just 37%.
 Trainees start on a salary of £31,000 in London which rises to just £45,000 upon qualification.

 Relatively short working hours facilitate a social life that trainees describe as “very good”.
-Though there aren’t many firm organised socials “which is a shame” (bar the annual summer blowout), but the trainees “take it upon themselves” to organise after-work socials and are even allocated “a trainee budget to do our own thing”.
+Though there aren’t many firm organised socials “which is a shame” (bar the annual summer blowout), the trainees “take it upon themselves” to organise after-work socials and are even allocated “a trainee budget to do our own thing”.

 The national outfit has 13 offices spread across the UK and Ireland but its Manchester and London offices are by far the largest.
-BLM’s Manchester headquarters is, as one trainee puts it, pretty much all “beige and 90s” but it is reportedly moving into new premises soon.
-By comparison, the firm’s London base affords trainees some spectacular City views – “my desk faces on to the Shard,” one insider tells us – as they enjoy the “open plan, clean, spacious, bright and airy” workspaces, just off Fenchurch Street, is in the heart of the capital’s insurance district).
+BLM’s Manchester headquarters is, as one trainee puts it, pretty much all “beige and 90s” but it is moving into new premises soon.
+By comparison, the firm’s London base affords trainees some spectacular City views – “my desk faces on to the Shard,” one insider tells us – as they enjoy the “open plan, clean, spacious, bright and airy” workspaces, just off Fenchurch Street (appropriately in the heart of the capital’s insurance district).

 The firm announced the closure of its Bristol and Leeds offices in the wake of the coronavirus pandemic, with teams in the cities moving to permanent remote-working.
 The 25 or so annual trainees that BLM takes on are most likely to be working in either Manchester or London, with a handful based in Birmingham, Glasgow, Liverpool and Southampton.